intel-mpx/intel-mpx.github.io/pages/performance.md

 ## Varying input sizes

-In all previous experiments we used constant input sizes.
+In all previous experiments we used constant (reference) input sizes.
-However, different working sets may have different cache behaviors, which causes changes in overheads.
+However, different input sizes (working sets) may cause different cache behaviors, which in tern causes changes in overheads.
-To investigate this issue, we conducted a set of experiments with varying inputs.
+To investigate the extent of such effects, we conducted a set of experiments with varying inputs.
-We picked 4 benchmarks from each of the considered suites and ran them with 3 inputs, each next one twice bigger than previous.
+We picked four benchmarks from each suite and ran them with three inputs---small, medium, and large---each next one twice bigger than the previous.
 The results are presented in the next two sections.

 ### Performance